 Here’s where to look for used kitchen appliances.
 These sources also stand ready to take appliances off your hands.
 So save that unwanted microwave or toaster oven or bread machine from the landfill, and instead send it to a new home.

-4. A haunt for New York remodelers, Big Reuse is a nonprofit dedicated to giving used building materials, appliances, doors, and furniture a second life.
+A haunt for New York remodelers, Big Reuse is a nonprofit dedicated to giving used building materials, appliances, doors, and furniture a second life.
 It has warehouses in Brooklyn and Queens where you can find a steady supply of Sub-Zero and other high-end fridges.
-At the moment, a stainless steel Sub-Zero refrigerator is on offer for $1,900, and a 24-inch Viking dishwasher is $295.
+At the moment, a stainless steel Thermador Warming Drawer is on offer for $275, and a Bosch Double Drawer Refrigerator is $1,399.

 Chances are good there’s a Big Reuse counterpart in your area: Search for building reuse centers.
 And if you’re in need of missing parts, go to Repair Clinic.